 2. Vitamin C

 An essential vitamin most commonly associated with citrus fruit, vitamin C is critical for a wide variety of bodily functions, including immune system response and cardiovascular health.
-In addition, Vitamin C can also improve sperm motility, preventing sperm from clumping or sticking together.
+In addition, vitamin C can also improve sperm count and motility, and prevent the sperm from clumping or sticking together.

 This can facilitate the journey to the egg, improving the likelihood of successful conception.
 Per doctor recommendations, 2,000 to 6,000 milligrams of Vitamin C should be consumed daily for overall wellness.

 Zinc is a metal known as an essential trace element, as only a small amount is needed to support overall health.
 Found in foods high in protein, like seafood, lean meats, nuts, and seeds, zinc plays a role in supporting a healthy immune system, treating the common cold and ear infections, and even taming acne.